-Settlement Agreement Advice in Reading
+Settlement Agreement Advice

 If you’re in a dispute with your employer or are going through a redundancy process you may be offered a settlement agreement.

-Call us on 0118 373 5763 or complete our Contact Us Form to arrange a confidential call back from a qualified solicitor without charge.
+You can give us a call on 0118 914 5622 or contact us using our Contact Form to arrange a free, confidential call back from one of our senior employment lawyers.